Here’s How to Support Balinese Dogs (With Little to No Effort)

 Dog rescue communities in Bali

 But there is hope.
 For a few years, some dog rescue communities have been created to remedy these shortcomings and are doing a great job helping Balinese dogs.

 BAWA is an American organization that focuses on rescuing street dogs and cats in Bali.
 It facilitates ambulance services, runs educational programs about animal cruelty, has adoption and rabies programs, facilitates street feedings, and tries to achieve a certain level of humane treatment (e.g., appropriate nutrition).

-BARCis an Australian organisation which is based in Ubud.
+BARC is an Australian organization which is based in Ubud.
 It focuses on rescuing street dogs, cats, and monkeys.
-Some of their services include giving the dogs vaccinations, sterilizations and an array of other medical treatments.
-They also run educational campaigns, to raise awareness among both Balinese children and adults about the importance of a cruelty-free environment.
+Some of their services include giving the dogs vaccinations, sterilizations, and an array of other medical treatments.
+They also run educational campaigns to raise awareness among Balinese children and adults about the importance of a cruelty-free environment.

-Mission Pawsibleis not exactly an animal shelter, but the owner brings in animals, takes care of them, and puts them up for adoption.
+Mission Pawsibleis not precisely an animal shelter, but the owner brings in animals, takes care of them and puts them up for adoption.

 3 Simple ways you can support Balinese dogs